dennisshevtsov/code-convention/README.md

   }
 }
 ```
-* Do use Camel case for an acronym.
+* Do use Pascal case for an acronym.
 ```csharp
 // correct
 public sealed class DbOptions